Table of Contents

 Set Up – What Do You Need?

-This is a process whereby a seed develops into a plant.
-Always germinate your sinsemilla seeds before planting.
-The germination process begins when the seeds start to take in water.
-Water, therefore, activates proteins and enzymes contained within the seed and to produce a root.
+The germination process begins when the seeds take in water.
+Therefore, water activates proteins and enzymes within the seed to produce a root.

 The plants grow significantly while progressing during the vegetative stage.
-Do not forget to transfer the plants to a bigger container to avoid overcrowding.
+Do not forget to transfer the plants to a bigger container to avoid overcrowding; the more room the roots have to grow, the bigger your plant can become!

-Feed the plants with Liquinox bloom plant food.
-The food has a high amount of potash and phosphorus.
+Feed the plants with the right nutrients.
+These should have a high amount of potassium and phosphorus.
 This should help the plants develop healthier and larger flowers.

 Remember it's not advisable to water the plants in the late flowering stage.